-According to myFICO.com, new credit, including credit inquiries count for 10% of your FICO score.
-Your score could take a hit whenever you complete any credit card or loan application.
-Each time you apply for credit, an inquiry is almost always placed on your credit report.
-Ten percent doesn't sound like much, but that means too many inquiries could cost you.
+Inquiries count for 10% of your credit score.
+Your score takes a hit whenever you put in several credit card or loan applications.
+Each time you apply for credit, an inquiry is placed on your credit report.
+Ten percent doesn't sound like much, but that means too many inquiries can cost you 65 points on a 650 credit score.